 The Mount Holyoke College Public Safety and Service department has back-up aid from and telephone and radio contact with the South Hadley Police Department.
 South Hadley Police are notified of any major incidents that occur on campus, but Public Safety and Service investigates nearly all incidents occurring on campus.
-While the department maintains strong, cooperative relationships with the South Hadley Police Department, the Massachusetts State Police and other surrounding law enforcement agencies, it does not maintain a formal memorandum of understanding with these agencies.
+While the department maintains strong, cooperative relationships with the Massachusetts State Police and other surrounding law enforcement agencies, it does not maintain a formal memorandum of understanding with these agencies.
+Public Safety and Service does have a memorandum of understanding with the South Hadley Police Department to continue our collaborative efforts in ensuring the safety of our community.

-In 2021, with the support of Campus Safety and Violence Prevention (CSVP) community and tremendous student advocacy, the enacted landmark legislation, Chapter 337 of the Acts of 2020, also known as the 2021 Campus Sexual Assault Law (which went into effect on August 1, 2022) required colleges and universities to have memorandum of understanding (MOU) between on-campus and off-campus secuity/police departments.
-Mount Holyoke College Public Safety and Service is thankful to have an MOU with the South Hadley Police Department.
+In 2021, with the support of Campus Safety and Violence Prevention (CSVP) community and tremendous student advocacy, the enacted landmark legislation, Chapter 337 of the Acts of 2020, also known as the 2021 Campus Sexual Assault Law (which went into effect on August 1, 2022) required colleges and universities to have memorandum of understanding (MOU) between on-campus and off-campus security/police departments.
+Mount Holyoke College Public Safety and Service is thankful to have an MOU with the South Hadley Police Department for back up AID, external support, and their holding facility.